Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/HDRPFeatures-SSGI.png)

 HDRP supports screen-space global illumination (SSGI).
 SSGI is an algorithm that accesses the indirect diffuse lighting that the environment generates.
-It works in the same way as the [Screen Space Reflection](Override-Screen-Space-Reflection.md) in that it uses ray marching to calculate the result.
+It works in the same way as the [Reflection](Override-Reflection.md) in that it uses ray marching to calculate the result.

 ### Screen-space distortion